Asheville, North Carolina

 Peak time to go: last 2 weeks in September

-Go for a scenic drive or climb up the Catskills Mountains, or specifically the Shawungunk Mountains, for, what could very well be, New York’s most dazzling display of color.
+Go for a scenic drive or climb in the Catskills Mountains.
+Before the snow flies, head to Hunter Mountain for New York’s dazzling display of color.

 Peak time to go: mid-September

-Aspen was named after a beloved Colorado tree (nearly a state mascot).
+Aspen was named after a beloved tree native to the Rockies.
 The tear-shaped leaves of the Aspen trees turn a brilliant golden-yellow every September.
 And with the Rocky Mountains and a clear blue sky as their backdrop, it’s love at first sight!
 For that perfect family photo, head to the Maroon Bells wilderness area.

 Peak time to go: Late September to early October

-Come to the Green Mountains when, well, they’re not quite as green.
+The Green Mountains are not quite so green in autumn.
 Of all the New England fall foliage hot spots, Vermont takes the (colorful) cake.